 From Dust is singleplayer only, but its copy protection requires you to be online

-Re-tested, and this has changed since this review was written - the game no longer kicks you out if your connection is lost.
+Update: Re-tested, and this has changed since this review was written - the game no longer kicks you out if your connection is lost.
 You do need to be online to start the game, though.
-(Thanks
+(Thanks John ).

 I've never played anything quite like it.
 It's a game about sculpting landscape by sucking up swirls of lava, water and earth and trickling them into rivers and ridges to protect your masked tribe.
 It's extraordinary, exhausting, spectacular, and frequently no fun at all.

 The terraforming is smooth and organic: lava oozes and hardens, water sloshes, dust settles into soft dunes.
 What you're doing with it isn't: you need a perfect wall of rock to stop that tidal wave.
 That tension, between the hard rules of your objectives and the soft physics of nature, is a big part of the challenge.

 It can be hard, time-consuming and repetitive work, but it is compulsive.
 It taps into an instinctive fascination with how the world behaves, and the pleasure of tinkering with a rich simulation.
 A simulation rich enough that you can actually see the game's sediment physics form river deltas.

 When it stops being fun is when that hard graft is undone by glitches, limited control, and trial-and-error level design.

 The glitches are mostly with your tribe.
 The game is about holding the elements at bay long enough for your people to establish towns and protect them with spells.
 When you manage to give them that chance, however, they frequently lose interest and stand around staring at their feet.(opens in new tab)

 You don't control them directly, so when the AI bugs out and forgets what it's supposed to be doing, there's often no way to correct it.
 It's a special kind of sadness to have to drown some of your brain-crashed people just to make the others realise they needed to send more.